 - The Titans in Scion would fit in this trope, being Light, Darkness, Water, Fire. etc.

-- Even Transformers, of all things, has these, though mostly in the comic continuities.
-The most noteworthy is Vector Prime, one of the thirteen original Transformers and the legendary guardian of Space and Time, whose job it is to keep the timestream flowing, resolve temporal paradoxes, and suchlike.
+- Even Transformers has these, though mostly in the comic continuities.
+Especially Vector Prime, one of the thirteen original Transformers and the legendary guardian of Space and Time, whose job it is to keep the timestream flowing, resolve temporal paradoxes, and suchlike.
 He fares rather worse in a fight than most anthropomorphic personifications.
 Another of the original thirteen, The Fallen, is entropy personified.
 His true name was taken away from him after he betrayed their creator, Primus, to side with his enemy, Unicron, leaving him known only as "The Fallen".
 Unlike Vector Prime, the Fallen is portrayed as exceedingly powerful.

 - Milky Way and the Galaxy Girls is based on humanized versions of the solar system.